OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 RBR*legato*<sup>3</sup> Petrel Glider integrated an RBR<i>legato</i><sup>3</sup> CTD in the front fairing.
 (Image credit: Joe Wang)
 :::

+(sensor-sampling)=
+### Sensor sampling rates
+While each sensor has a range of sampling rates that can be set, the real limitation is set by the processing system associated with the platform.

+Sensors integrated on [Seagliders](seagliders) are limited to once every 5 seconds (0.2 Hz), unless the seaglider is installed with a scicon board (discontinued).

+[SeaExplorers](seaexplorer) have a dedicated ARM processor and can handle up to 16Hz.

+Older [Slocums](slocum) with a persistor typically sample once every 4 seconds (0.25 Hz).
+This can be changed to once every 2 seconds (0.5 Hz) when the science persistor has 'free' time, meaning when you do not have too many other sensors.
+Recent models (eg. G3) can handle faster sampling rates.

 (sensor-storage)=
 ### Sensor storage